Mukaffi28/Vashantor-A-Large-scale-Multilingual-Benchmark-Dataset/README.md

 ## Citation
 Include a citation or link to your research paper if it's published.
 If not yet published, mention the anticipated publication venue or status.

-## License
-Specify the license under which your code is released.
-Choose a license that aligns with your goals for sharing and collaboration.

-## Contributing Guidelines
-If you welcome contributions, provide guidelines for how others can contribute to your project.

 ## Contact Information
 Include your contact information or ways for others to reach out if they have questions or want to collaborate.

-## Acknowledgments
-Give credit to individuals, organizations, or funding sources that supported your research.

 ## Future Work